Contents

 Who is a Candidate?

-Candidates for this procedure are women who have overly large breasts that are too big for their frame and disproportionate.
-Often, women with large breasts also suffer from neck, back, or shoulder pain.
-A breast reduction can fix these problems.
-This procedure can also help women feel more confident in their appearance.
+This procedure, also known as a reduction mammoplasty, can also help women feel more confident in their appearance.
 Ideal candidates are healthy, nonsmokers who have realistic expectations for their surgery.
 The best way to determine if this procedure is right for you is through an in-office consultation with Dr. Homas or Dr. Brostrom.

 The Procedure